-Zoning is the process for when local authorities decide what land can be used for.
+Zoning is the process when local authorities decide what land can be used.
 This happens when local authorities create development plans for areas of land.
-Land may be designated for residential use, for industrial, commercial, agricultural or recreational use; as open space; or a mixture of these uses.
-Home buyers should check that the property they want to buy has been build in a zone of land designated for residential use.
+Land may be designated for residential use, industrial, commercial, agricultural, or recreational use; as open space; or as a mixture of these uses.
+Home buyers should check that the property they want to buy has been built in a zone of land designated for residential use.

 Property Conveyancing With Gibson & Associates

 At Gibson & Associates, we offer a high-quality conveyancing service.
 It’s our job to make sure your property transaction goes through smoothly and efficiently.